-In Australia, root canal treatment of one tooth with one canal alone costs $600.
-For multiple-canal teeth such as premolars, molars, wisdom teeth, the cost would be multiplied.
-This price is saved up to 90% in Vietnam, which the cost of a Root Canal treatment packages in Vietnam varies from the US $43 to $100 depending on the position of the treated tooth.
-The quote does not include the medicine, x-ray, and is not applied for unconventional cases, such as abscess removal or wisdom tooth canal treatment.
+The quote of root canal in Vietnam does not include the medicine, x-ray, and is not applied for unconventional cases, such as abscess removal or wisdom tooth canal treatment.
 There are no extra charges for service, sterilization, instruments.

 |Description||Cost (VND)||Cost (AUD)|